elman23/elman23.github.io/index.md

 I have a background in pure Mathematics.

-I have some experience with pure research (I have a PhD); for some years I worked as a teacher, both at high school and at university (as assistant).
+I have some experience with pure research (I have a PhD); for some years I worked as a teacher, both at high school and as university assistant.

-I currently work as Software Developer.
+I currently work in the field of Software Developement.

 I have some experience with different aspects of software development, delivery, testing, system management.

 My role gives me the opportunity to get some hands-on experience with:

-- backend development (Java: Spring Boot, Python: Django, Flask, FastAPI);
+- backend development (Java: Spring Boot, Python: Django, FastAPI);
 - database management (Postgres, MySQL, MongoDB);
 - deployment, containerization (Docker), CI/CD, DevOps practices;
-- Linux system management.
+- Linux and Windows system management.

 ## Interests